jbinkley60/MezzmoTrailerChecker/README.txt

 v0.0.29 5/19/2025

-- Increased the config setting for number of trailers per move to 100.
+- Increased the config setting for number of trailers per movie to 100.
 See wiki page for setting recommendations.

 v0.0.28 3/31/2025